 Before you start to gamble on any site, make sure you know the withdrawal options and associated fees.
 Keep good receipts of your transaction history as all earnings, including offshore earnings, must be declared on your income tax return whether you are an amateur or professional gambler.
 Most non-professional winnings are taxed at a 25% flat rate.
 Losses are deductible as well, up to the year’s total winning amount.

 While Nevada, New Jersey, and Delaware have made gambling legal, the other states are yet to go with this change.
-Here are some promising facts about U.S. online gambling:
+Here are some promising facts about U.S. mobile online gambling:

 - California and Pennsylvania, among others (Massachusetts, New York), are currently considering reform of gambling laws with the intent of legalizing online gambling.